Table of Contents

 - Swift – Swift is the programming language of iOS applications.
 Since Apple products are so consistently popular, being a skilled Swift coder will certainly land a great job.
 What’s more, iOS applications are generally a lot more profitable than those that appear on Google Play or other such application stores.

-Above all, remember that programming and coding is all about solving problems.
+Remember that programming and coding is all about solving problems.
 You’ve been given a great set of tools to start solving problems that arise when you’re building applications and websites.
 New tools will come along that will make things easier, but your foundation is there already.